 Personality: Adolescents with a risk-taking or impulsive personality are more likely to experiment with drugs and potentially become addicted to them.
 Also, teens with poor social skills, low self-esteem, or feelings of social rejection may use drugs to try and fit in.

 Traumatic events: Teens who have suffered traumatic events, such as sexual abuse, or those who have PTSD (post-traumatic stress disorder) following other traumatic events (e.g., a car accident, physical assault), are at higher risk of using drugs, perhaps to deal with difficult emotions.

 Early drug use.
 Studies show that the earlier a person starts drug use, the more likely they are to progress to serious substance use disorders/addiction.

 Method of drug use.
-Injecting drugs are associated with a higher risk of addiction because the drug enters the brain almost immediately, producing a powerful high.
-However, the intense high fades quickly and this can drive the teen to repeat drug use in an attempt to experience the same rush again.
+Injecting drugs is associated with a higher risk of addiction because the drug enters the brain almost immediately, producing a powerful high.
+However, the intense high fades quickly, and this can drive the teen to repeat drug use in an attempt to experience the same rush again.
 Therefore, this method of drug use is associated with a higher risk of addiction.